putsi/kernel-bungles/hardcryptor/README.md

 Following vulnerabilities have been fixed in this version:
  * UDEV rules modified so that only members of group "crypto" can use the device.
+ * The encryption key module parameter was removed as it is shown as cleartext when used.

 ## Installing
 ```